MetOffice/jules/doc/source/namelists/jules_soil.nml.rst

    See also :nml:mem:`l_broadcast_ancils` and :nml:mem:`JULES_INITIAL::l_broadcast_soilt`.

    .. note::
       Setting :nml:mem:`l_tile_soil` = TRUE means a separate soil tile exists for each surface tile (rather than all surface tiles using the same, single soil tile).
 This also alters the names of many of the soil prognostic and ancillary variables that are used (see elsewhere), with the suffix "_soilt'' being added to indicate the presence of soil tiling.
 The switches :nml:mem:`l_broadcast_ancils` and :nml:mem:`JULES_INITIAL::l_broadcast_soilt` allow soil tiling to be used with input files that do not contain soil tile information.
 Setting :nml:mem:`l_broadcast_ancils` = TRUE means that a soil ancillary file that does not contain soil tiles can be used in a tiled run.
-Setting :nml:mem:`JULES_INITIAL::l_broadcast_soilt` = TRUE means an initital state file that does not contain soil tiles can be used to initialise a run with soil tiles.
+Setting :nml:mem:`JULES_INITIAL::l_broadcast_soilt` = TRUE means an initial state file that does not contain soil tiles can be used to initialise a run with soil tiles.

 .. nml:member:: l_broadcast_ancils